Nick Montgomery: International career

 Born in Leeds, Montgomery was also eligible to play for Scotland.
 He made his debut for the Scotland under-21s in a 1–0 victory over Austria in April 2003, and his second and last appearance in another 1–0 victory over Croatia in November.
 He subsequently appeared for the Scotland "B" team which at that period was referred to as the Scotland Futures Team, featuring in a 2–0 defeat of Poland "B" team in December 2005.

 Coaching career

 Central Coast Mariners

 After retiring as a player, Montgomery rejoined Central Coast Mariners as an assistant coach.
 He became their head coach in July 2021, and guided them to the A-League championship in 2023.

 Hibernian

 Montgomery was appointed head coach of Scottish Premiership club Hibernian in September 2023.
 He was sacked in May 2024, after the club had finished in the bottom half of the 2023–24 Scottish Premiership.

 Tottenham Hotspur

-On 25 June 2024, Montgomery was appointed an assistant coach at Tottenham Hotspur where he won the Europa League.
+On 25 June 2024, Montgomery was appointed an assistant coach at Tottenham Hotspur where he won the UEFA Europa League.

 On 12 June 2025, he left the club.

+Nottingham Forest

 He was hired by Nottingham Forest as an assistant coach in September 2025.

+Beijing Guoan

+On 8 January 2026, Montgomery was named the head coach at Chinese Super League club Beijing Guoan.